DeaXhavara/JournalPage.Demo/README.md

 # 📝 Journal Sticker Demo

 Welcome to my Journal Sticker Page Demo!
-Digital scrapbooking meets a basic note app
+Digital scrapbooking meets a basic note app:

 ## 🌟 What It Does